JensLiebehenschel/AlgDat/README.md

 For a motivation what kind of information the notebooks provide, see some examples below.

 ## Important points when working with Jupyter Notebooks
-* For execution of the complete code in a notebook click on "Kernel", then on "Restart & Run All"
+* To open a notebook just double click it in the file explorer on the left hand side.
-* Before running parts of a notebook (e.g. after you changed something), you first need to execute the complete code
+* Before running parts of a notebook (e.g. after you changed something), you first need to execute the complete code.
+* For execution of the complete code in a notebook click on "Kernel", then on "Restart Kernel and Run All Cells ...".
+* To close a notebook click on "File", then on "Close and Shutdown Notebook".
-* At the end of your experiments click on "File", then on "Close and Halt"
+* At the end of your experiments click on "File", then on "Shutdown".
 * Note that you cannot save your work such that it is available when you launch the binder next time.
-* But there are different possibilities, for example:
+* But there are different possibilities, see "File" menu, for example:
   * Work locally on your computer or in a repository you own.
 You need appropriate software installed on your computer.
   * Save the files to browser cache and restore them later.
 There are two buttons in Jupyter notebook.
 * Find the right way for you to work with this code and consider the respective documentation for it.